 Kantapong Rakbankerd (percussion)

-Kantapong started his musical journey at the College of Music, Mahidol University, Thailand, where he completed the Pre-College program and earned a Bachelor’s degree in Classical Percussion Performance under the mentorship of Dr. Wannapha Yannavut.
-In 2019, he attained his Master of Music in Music Education from the esteemed Faculty of Music, Bangkokthonburi University, Thailand.
+Kantapong Rakbankerd** is a distinguished Thai contemporary percussionist and a dedicated Music Instructor at the Department of Music, Udon Thani Rajabhat University, Thailand.
+He is also an active member of the Tacet(i) Ensemble.
+Kantapong completed his Pre-College program and Bachelor’s degree in Classical Percussion Performance at the College of Music, Mahidol University, Thailand, under the guidance of Dr. Wannapha Yannavut.
+In 2019, he earned his Master of Music in Music Education from the Faculty of Music, Bangkokthonburi University, Thailand.

-During his tenure from 2013 to 2015, Kantapong served as a full-time percussionist with the Thailand Philharmonic Orchestra, honing his skills across various musical genres including Popular Music, Jazz Music, Classical Music, and Contemporary Music.
-Recognized for his prowess as a marimba player, Kantapong achieved acclaim as one of the five finalists of the Conrad Young Musician of Thailand in 2009.
-He has had the privilege of participating in marimba masterclasses led by esteemed marimbists such as Momoko Kamiya, Seung Myeong Oh, Peter Vulperhorst, Robyn Schulkowsky, Dr. John W. Park, Katarzyna Mycka, and Wei-Chen Lin.
+From 2013 to 2015, Kantapong was a full-time percussionist with the Thailand Philharmonic Orchestra.
+His extensive performance experience spans various genres, including Popular Music, Jazz, Classical Music, and Contemporary Music.
+Notably, Kantapong was a finalist in the Conrad Young Musician of Thailand competition in 2009.
+He has also participated in master classes with renowned marimbists such as Momoko Kamiya, Seung Myeong Oh, Peter Vulperhorst, Robyn Schulkowsky, Dr. John W. Park, Katarzyna Mycka, and Wei-Chen Lin.
+Currently, Kantapong continues to collaborate with composers, arrangers, and contemporary artists both in Thailand and internationally.

 Tapanat Kiatpaibulkit (Violin/Viola)

-Tapanatt’s educational journey culminated in 2016 with his graduation from Mahidol University’s College of Music.
-There, he refined his viola artistry under the tutelage of Mr. Juris Madrevich and Mr. Vladislav Shumakov.
-He also embraced diverse disciplines such as piano with Mr. Bakhtiyor Allaberganov, harp with Ms. Phuttaraksa Kamnirdratana, theory & composition with Mr. Valeriy Rizayev and Mr. Surat Kemaleelakul, and conducting with Ms. Pamornpan Komolpamorn.
+He completed his formal education in 2016 at Mahidol University’s College of Music, where he refined his viola technique with Mr. Juris Madrevich and Mr. Vladislav Shumakov.
+Tapanatt also studied piano with Mr. Bakhtiyor Allaberganov, harp with Ms. Phuttaraksa Kamnirdratana, theory and composition with Mr. Valeriy Rizayev and Mr. Surat Kemaleelakul, and conducting with Ms. Pamornpan Komolpamorn.

 Kerksakul Jaree (piano)